tfpk/lifetimekata/exercises/01_lifetimes_needed/README.md

 Your next thought might be "OK, surely all references of this type are unsound; lets just disallow them".
 It would be worth being specific about what this ban is.
-The simplest ban would be "no references in function parameters", but that might just be a little excessive (and entirely destructive to how useful rust is).
+The simplest ban would be "no references in function parameters", but that might just be a little excessive (and entirely destructive to how useful Rust is).

 A more sensible ban which would cover this case would be: "Any function with more than one reference input may not return a reference (or something